thomasmarsh/ODE/tools/README.txt

   run from a Posix-like environment in order to prepare the configure script.
 I've tried it under Linux, Mac OS X, and Windows with Cygwin.

+    $ ./src-release.sh 0.9.0-rc1

+  The version argument supplied to the script must match the name of the release branch in Subversion.

-* Visit the project site on SourceForge (http://sf.net/projects/opende) and create a new file release.
+* Visit the project site on SourceForge (http://sf.net/projects/opende) and create a new file release including all of the files.

 SANITY CHECKING